Search

 What type of stories are you not looking for?

-We don’t publish opinion, or pieces that could be described as op-eds.
+We don’t want opinion, or pieces that could be described as op-eds.
 We are less interested in pieces that contain no new information (like analysis that just synthesizes already-reported information).
-We also don’t generally cover national politics, except insofar as it is a story that is directly relevant to business and the economy.
+We don’t want stories that don’t clear the two filters mentioned previously: a) have some connection to business or the economy in Canada, b) are interesting enough that a reader would send it to a friend.

 What is the process like?